-NOTE 23 RELATED PARTY TRANSACTIONS
+NOTE 22 RELATED PARTY TRANSACTIONS

-The parties are considered to be related when one party is able to control the other or have significant influence over the other party when making financial and operational decisions.
+Parties are considered to be related when one party is able to control the other or have significant influence over the other party when making financial and operational decisions.
 Related parties of the Company are its shareholders and other companies, which are controlled by shareholders of the Company.